-A letter to Susan Bro (Mother of Charlottesville Victim),
+A Letter To Heather Heyer's Mother

 Please accept my deepest sympathy on the loss of your daughter, Heather.

 She came into my consciousness out of that unfortunate white supremacists protest in Charlottesville, Virginia, Aug.
 12, which led to her untimely death.
 As the story unfolded in the media, the pain in my heart just grew at the thought of what it must mean for you to be so suddenly deprived of your child.
-I who, do not know her, have experienced such sorrow.
-I cannot imagine you, her mother, who have had her in your life for thirty-two years, only to lose her in the vibrance of womanhood.
+I, who do not know her, have experienced such sorrow.
+I cannot imagine you, her mother, who have had her in your life for 32 years, only to lose her in the vibrance of womanhood.

 The pain I felt was born partly out of the kinship of motherhood–the certain knowledge that you had dreams of a long, happy and fulfilling life for her as mostly all mothers have for their children.
 It was also because of who she was.
 In her attempt to counter hate, I saw in her reflections of my own daughters— young women with a highly-developed sense of wrong and right; respect for all people regardless of who they are; the courage and commitment to follow up their beliefs with actions when she felt it necessary, including being allies to marginalized communities in our struggles for basic respect.